jamesrayman/Ero/docs/euclid.md

 #### `import` Statements

 `import` statements are statements which run another Euclid file.
-These statements have the syntax `import name` where `name` is a string which contains the library or file path to import.
+These statements have the syntax `import name` where `name` is a string literal which contains the library or file path to import.
 Each library or file may only be imported once per execution.
 Duplicate imports are ignored and should not generate any warnings or errors.
 Below are some examples of imports.

 ```text
 import "test.euclid"            # import a file